babylonchain/btc-staker/README.md

 **Notes**:

 1. Ensure to run the Bitcoin node on the same network as the one the Babylon node connects to.
-For Babylon testnet, we are using BTC Signet.
+For the Babylon testnet, we are using the BTC Signet.
 2. Expected sync times for the BTC node are as follows: Signet takes less than 20 minutes, testnet takes a few hours, and mainnet could take a few days.
 3. You can check the sync progress in bitcoind systemd logs